Find answers to common questions about PDF authenticity checking.

 Understanding PDF metadata helps you interpret analysis results and make informed decisions about document integrity and authenticity.

-Yes, our PDF authenticity verification service can analyze legal documents, but results should be interpreted carefully.
+Yes, our PDF authenticity analysis service can analyze legal documents, but results should be interpreted carefully.
 The PDF modification detection provides technical evidence about document integrity based on metadata and structural analysis.

-However, for legal proceedings, you may need additional verification methods including expert witness testimony, forensic document examination, or certified PDF analysis.
+However, for legal proceedings, you may need additional fraud detection methods including expert witness testimony, forensic document examination, or certified PDF analysis.
 Our service helps identify potential issues with legal PDFs such as contracts, agreements, or court documents, but the results are indicative rather than definitive legal proof.

 We recommend consulting with legal professionals about how PDF authenticity analysis results can support your case.
-The detailed analysis report can serve as supporting evidence, but it should be part of a comprehensive document verification strategy rather than the sole basis for legal decisions.
+The detailed analysis report can serve as supporting evidence, but it should be part of a comprehensive document fraud detection strategy rather than the sole basis for legal decisions.

 In PDF metadata, Creator refers to the application that originally created the document content (like Microsoft Word, Google Docs, or Adobe InDesign), while Producer refers to the application that converted or last saved the document to PDF format (like Adobe Acrobat, PDF printer, or online converters).

 However, if our PDF modification detection finds unexpected changes in these values or timestamps that don’t align with the document history, it may suggest tampering.
-Understanding Creator vs Producer helps interpret PDF verification results and identify potential document integrity issues.
+Understanding Creator vs Producer helps interpret PDF tamper detection results and identify potential document integrity issues.

 This privacy-focused approach means sensitive documents remain completely confidential.
-The PDF verification process examines file structure, creation/modification dates, creator/producer information, digital signatures, and structural elements like xref tables and incremental updates.
+The PDF tamper detection process examines file structure, creation/modification dates, creator/producer information, digital signatures, and structural elements like xref tables and incremental updates.

 Incremental updates in PDF files occur when changes are saved to a PDF without rewriting the entire file.
 Instead, modifications are appended to the end of the file, creating multiple versions within a single PDF.